alexwendte/git-survival-guide/understanding-git.md

 # Understanding Git

-Before jumping into explaining various git commands, I want to make sure we have a base-level understanding of what git is and how it works on a conceptual scale.
-I have read multiple guides and tutorials on git and I have found many of them fail to explain git as if someone has never used it before.
-If you feel comfortable using git, you can skip to the [essential commands](./git-survival-guide.md) section.
+## Introduction

+Git is unlike any other technology I have ever used.
 Git is a version control system which enables users to easily and efficiently back up code, keep track of changes to a codebase, and collaborate with other developers.
-In the following paragraphs I will use an analogy comparing the process of writing an article as a Microsoft Word document to writing code and using git as your version control system.
+It can be very confusing to learn because of the lack of beginner-friendly resources online that are filled with `git jargon`.
+In this article I hope to establish a base-level understanding of what git is and how it works.
+I will do this through applying an analogy comparing writing and saving a text article to writing code and "saving" it through git.
+If you already feel comfortable using git, feel free to read my [Git Survival Guide](./git-survival-guide.md) that can provide you with tools to improve your git workflow.

 ## The Analogy